 The newest addition to the Hive family, the Hive View is a detachable 1080p smart video camera which can be remotely accessed.
 While there’s no facial recognition, you can set up motion alerts within your home and you get 24 hours of video storage/playback for free.
 It also records a 130-degree field of view, although most home camera have a 160-degree FOC, so it’s slightly narrower.

 The cheaper and lesser version of Hive View, the Camera is less versatile than its newer cousin.
-What’s more, unlike the Hive View, you need to use a different app to view.
-It’s slightly more feature rich, with two-way audio and night-vision, making it a top pet camera.
+What’s more, unlike the Hive View, you need to use a different app to view its feed.
+It’s slightly more feature rich, though, with two-way audio and night-vision, making it a top pet camera.

 Fairly standard plugs, the Hive Active Plug is a simple pass-through set-up, offering one single point.
 That means remote control via the app, and the ability to add to Actions within the Hive app.
-Will also be recognised by Alexa and will work within Routines and Groups.
-You can bag them in packs of three for a discount.
+It will also be recognised by Alexa and work within Routines and Groups.
+You can buy them in packs of three for a discount.

 Hive Door Sensor

 You can clip these onto doors or windows, and get an alert when they’re opened.
 However, they really start to make sense when you use them within Hive Actions.
-Open the front door and have your Hive Active Light turn on is a simple idea, and you can create other set ups where the heating turns off if the windows are opened.
+Opening the front door and having your Hive Active Light turn on is a simple idea, and you can create other set-ups such as having the heating turn off if the windows are opened.

 Hive Motion Sensor